Third International Joint Conference on Electronic Voting

 This conference is one of the leading international events for e-voting experts from all over the world.
 In 2016 the two previously bi-annually held conferences, EVOTE and VoteID, were merged into the annual E-VOTE-ID conference.
-The second joint conference will take place in October 2017.
+The third joint conference will take place in October 2018.

 One of its major objectives is to provide a forum for interdisciplinary and open discussion of all issues relating to electronic voting.
 Cumulatively, since 2004 some 1,000 experts from all over the world have attended this conference to discuss electronic voting and related topics.

 The aim of the conference is to bring together e-voting specialists working in academia, politics, government and industry in order to discuss various aspects of all forms of electronic voting (including, but not limited to, polling stations, kiosks, ballot scanners and remote voting by electronic means) in the three following tracks below and a PhD colloquium:

 Track on Security, Usability, and Technical Issues Design, analysis, formal modeling or research implementation of:

 - Voter identification and authentication;

 - Election verification including end-to-end verifiability and risk limiting audits;

 - Evaluation and certification, including international security standards, e.g. Common Criteria or ITSEC;

 - Human aspects of security mechanisms in electronic voting and in particular of verifiability mechanisms;

 - Or any other security and HCI issues relevant to electronic voting.